 Gillian Hood, M.S.

-Gillian Hood is an intuitive eating coach who guides women to achieve freedom from disordered eating, body hatred, and a life that revolves around food.
+Intuitive Eating coach Gillian Hood supports women in breaking free from disordered eating, body hatred, and a life revolving around food.

-Through Gillian’s programs, women who are tired of dealing with diets that don’t work and suffering with emotional overeating or binging create a peaceful relationship with food and a compassionate, positive relationship with themselves and their bodies as a direct result of their transformational work with Gillian.
+Women sick and tired of yo-yo dieting and the disordered or binge eating that follows, are able to create a peaceful relationship with food and a compassionate, positive relationship with their bodies as a direct result of their transformational work with Gillian.

 Ready to make peace with food and your body?